dakshshukla/EECS738/Project 2/readme.md

 This is project number 2 for EECS 738.
 All files are written in Python 3.7

+IMPORTANT NOTE: Please run File 1 first (compute_trans_generate.py), so as to generate the binary files for the initial probability vector and the transition probability matrix.
+These files are large (> 60 MB), and cannot be uploaded on GITHUB.

 File 1: compute_trans_generate.py - This code finds the initial probabilities for the starting word of each sentence in the play, and also finds the transition probability matrix, the elements of which are probabilities for each word transitions.